top of page

 Hot Tip:

-Albania has been through multiple nation state states over the centuries.
-The earliest undisputed reference to the 'modern' Albanian people, (that may or may not be the people the ancient Greeks called Albani,) is of them taking part in a revolt against Constantinople in 1079.
-And the first known Albanian autonomous principality; Arbanon, was established soon after in the 12th century, followed by the Kingdom of Albania, Principality of Albania & Albania Veneta, among others, all formed between the 13th and 15th centuries in different parts of the country, until, in the late 15th century, it became part of the Ottoman Empire.
+The Albani / Albanoi (Abroi,) as mentioned by the Ancient Greeks ~500 BC, may have been an Illyrian tribe living along the Adriatic Sea🔍.
+But the earliest undisputed reference to the modern Albanian people, (that may or may not be the people Greeks called Albani,) is of them taking part in a revolt against Constantinople in 1079.
+And the first known Albanian autonomous 🔎principality; Arbanon, was established soon after in the 12th century, followed by the 🔎Kingdom of Albania, Principality of Albania & Albania Veneta, among others, all formed between the 13th and 15th centuries in different parts of the country, until, in the late 15th century, it became part of the Ottoman Empire.

 a bit of background...